-The sun deck is located in Slocum Hall which may be available to students during limited hours.
+The sun deck is located in South Hall which may be available to students during limited hours.
 Custodial staff is not assigned to clean the sun deck, so it is essential that students who use it keep it clean.
-The Slocum RLC can authorize use of the sun deck.
+The South RLC can authorize use of the sun deck.
 Unauthorized use or abuse of the sun deck will result in closure.

 Complying with College Officials